linode/docs/docs/guides/applications/containers/using-buildah-oci-images/index.md

 ## Conclusion

-Buildah gives you a clean and deep tool for crafting container images — more than just an alternative to Docker, but a containerization tool for secure and open container images.
+Buildah gives you a clean and deep tool for crafting container images — more than just an alternative to Docker, but a containerization tool for securely creating open containers and container images.
 And with this tutorial you have everything you need to get started building your own images and using Buildah to the utmost.

 Have more questions or want some help getting started?
 Feel free to reach out to our [Support](https://www.linode.com/support/) team.